vvjn/IsoRank.jl/README.md

 networks, and then performing PageRank on the product graph.
 PageRank is calculated by performing power iteration to calculate the dominant eigenvector of the modified adjacency matrix of the product graph.
-This package is slightly different from the IsoRank paper in that the IsoRank paper recommends to normalize the current estimate of the eigenvector using L_1 norm while this package uses the L_2 norm.

 Since IsoRank.jl doesn't explicitly build the product graph in order to perform power iteration, it has much better time and space complexity compared to other implementations of IsoRank.

 ## Installation